aaayris/Syriaca-SPARQL-queries/example-queries.md

 ###### Query to find names of all resources in database

 ```
-select distinct ?name
+SELECT DISTINCT ?name
-where {
+WHERE {
   ?s rdfs:label ?name`
   }
 ```